-Disclosure Quantity Units Number of incidents in which directors were removed or - # disciplined for corruption Number of incidents in which employees were dismissed or - # disciplined for corruption Number of incidents when contracts with business partners - # were terminated due to incidents of corruption impact under this category as of this reporting period What are the Risk/s Identified?
-Which stakeholders are affected?
+Disclosure Quantity Units Number of incidents in which directors were removed or - # disciplined for corruption Number of incidents in which employees were dismissed or - # disciplined for corruption Number of incidents when contracts with business partners - # were terminated due to incidents of corruption impact?
+The Company has no material impact under this category as of this reporting period • Which stakeholders are affected?
 Management Approach The Company has no material risk(s) identified under this category as of this reporting period What are the Opportunity/ies Identified?
 Which stakeholders are affected?
 Management Approach The Company has no material opportunity(ies) identified under this category as of this reporting period

-What is the impact and where does it occur?
-What is the organization's involvement in the impact?
-Which stakeholders are affected?
-Management Approach The Company has no material
+What is the impact and where Which stakeholders are Management Approach

+does it occur?
+What is the affected?

+organization's involvement in the